vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 ```

 Real-life workflows tend to include feature engineering steps that revert the `DataFrame` object back to a Numpy array, thereby enforcing positional cell references.
-For example, the following `sklearn_pandas.DataFrameMapper` step transforms the "named" four-fimensional feature space to an "anonymized" two-dimensional feature space (average flower dimensions), which must be addressed using `X[<column>]`-style field references:
+For example, the following `sklearn_pandas.DataFrameMapper` step transforms the "named" four-fimensional feature space into an "anonymized" two-dimensional feature space (average flower dimensions), which must be addressed using `X[<column>]`-style field references:

 ``` python
 from sklearn_pandas import DataFrameMapper